aces/Loris/modules/document_repository/test/TestPlan.md

    [Manual Testing]
 5. User is able to delete a file if they have the "Delete files in Document Repository" permission or is the super user.
    [Manual Testing]
-6. Edit document property and save.
+6. Edit document properties and save.
 Check that changes were saved properly.
    [Manual Testing]
 7. Check that the breadcrumbs on the main page and the Edit page work.
    [Manual Testing]